 By Johann Georg Platzer

 This painting depicts Bacchus, the Roman god of wine, sharing in merriment with the humans around him.
-Since Autumn’s when grapes are harvested for wine, it was considered his season.
-You can see that, by focusing on the bodies and their reaction to the harvest instead of the harvest itself, the Rococo era showcased seasons as a change in human nature rather than the change of actual nature.
+Since autumn is when grapes are harvested for wine, the season used to always be associated with him.
+You can see that, by focusing on the reaction people had to the harvest instead of the actual action of harvesting the grapes, the Rococo era showcased seasons as a change in human nature rather than the change of actual nature.